-- Acute otitis media.
-A single intramuscular dose of Cetafor 1-2 g can be given.
-Limited data suggest that in cases where the patient is severely ill or previous therapy has failed, Cetafor may be effective when given as an intramuscular dose of 1-2 g daily for 3 days. - Pre-operative prophylaxis of surgical site infections: 2 g as a single pre-operative dose. - Gonorrhoea: 500 mg as a single intramuscular dose. - Syphilis.
-The generally recommended doses are 500 mg-1 g once daily increased to 2 g once daily for neurosyphilis for 10-14 days.
+- Pre-operative prophylaxis of surgical site infections: 2000 mg as a single preoperative dose. - Syphilis.
+The generally recommended doses are 500 mg-1000 mg once daily increased to 2000 mg once daily for neurosyphilis for 10-14 days.
 The dose recommendations in syphilis, including neurosyphilis, are based on limited data.
-National or local guidance should be taken into consideration. - Disseminated Lyme borreliosis (early [Stage II] and late [Stage III]) 2 g once daily for 14-21 days.
+National or local guidance should be taken into consideration. - Disseminated Lyme borreliosis (early [Stage II] and late [Stage III]) 2000 mg once daily for 14-21 days.
 The recommended treatment durations vary and national or local guidelines should be taken into consideration.